Tag Archives: #jewishimmigrants

 Route to Jewish life in States not always the same story

 Hilda’s parents, Simon Kiman and Golda Szejerman, were both born in Poland.
 When they were small children, their families immigrated to Cuba in 1925 and 1929, respectively.
 Growing up in the same Jewish neighborhood in Havana, the two eventually fell in love and married in 1950.
-Hilda (nee Gilda) was born eleven months later.
-By 1957, the Kimans were a family of five with the birth of two more daughters, Rose and Julie.
+Hilda was born eleven months later.
+By 1957, the Kimans were a family of five, with the birth of two more daughters, Rose and Julie.

 Despite political tensions and the 1952 coup that resulted in the subsequent dictatorship under Fulgencio Batista, the Kimans lived a happy, comfortable life.
 Simon and his brother owned and managed a successful small variety store, while Golda was a full-time homemaker.
 Although they continued to speak Yiddish within their home, they also learned Spanish, the language of their adopted country.
 Hilda and Rose attended a Jewish parochial school, where they were taught secular subjects, including Spanish, in the morning.
 After a break for lunch, the traditional main meal, they returned in the afternoon for Hebrew lessons and Judaic studies.

-Out from under Castro’s iron thumb, Simon and Golda still found life in “The Promised Land” very difficult.
-Simon, who had no formal education or training, worked a job an orange packaging factory.
+Out from under Castro’s iron thumb, Simon and Golda still found life in the United States very difficult.
+Simon, who had no formal education or training, worked a job in an orange packaging factory.
 Golda supplemented his salary by learning the diamond cutting trade.
-Struggling with Hebrew, they continued to mostly speak Spanish and Yiddish with other immigrants of similar background.Hilda and her sisters adjusted well to life in Israel as children.
+Struggling with Hebrew, they continued to mostly speak Spanish and Yiddish with other immigrants of similar background.
+Hilda and her sisters adjusted well to life in Israel as children.

 When Hilda was approaching her 16th birthday, Simon and Golda yearned to be with their family in the States.
 They sent her to Philadelphia to live with her father’s sister and husband and her paternal grandmother.
 She shared a room with her cousin Henry in a tiny home.
 Although she received much love, she missed her parents and sisters very much.

 Although she found math and science courses relatively easy, Hilda found courses that required English proficiency a struggle.
-Fortunately several wonderful teachers took her under their wing and provided extra help before and after school.
+Fortunately, several wonderful teachers took her under their wing and provided extra help before and after school.
 “Henry also helped by introducing me to American TV,” said Hilda.
 “It turned out to be a great tool in learning a new language.”

 Rose soon followed, and in 1968, just before Hilda’s high school graduation, her parents, youngest sister and grandmother finally obtained visas to enter the US.
 The family was finally reunited.
 Hilda’s parents purchased a small food/variety store and then a clothing store, and the entire family found happiness in the very large and tight-knit Cuban Jewish presence in Philadelphia.